SampsonM/vue-basics/README.md

 ### How it works?

-There are tons of articles out lining how Vue works and how the internals unfold but as I understand it they didn't help me too much, they may help you so I've attached those anyway.
+There are tons of articles outlining how Vue and its internals work, but for me they don't serve as a quick refernece point to refresh my memory, they are however great for learning more in depth on vue as a starting point so I've linked them anyway.

 [Demystifying Vue Internals](https://medium.com/js-imaginea/the-vue-js-internals-7b76f76813e3) - good for learning about compilation and reactivity